Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin

-To induce collective excitations, we abruptly increase the radial trap frequency by 10$\%$ as shown in Fig.~\ref{fig1}(b).
-The sudden increase of the lattice depth induces multiple collective modes simultaneously, including the dipole, breathing and quadrupole modes.
-Collective oscillations are monitored up to 150~ms by turning off the trap at different times followed by a 8~ms time-of-flight.
-Absorption images of the atomic cloud are taken by the resonant 399~nm $^1$S$_0$-$^1$P$_0$ optical transition.
-The dipole mode frequency is obtained by the center of mass oscillation of the expanded cloud as shown in Fig.~\ref{fig2}(a).
-Due to the minimal anisotropy of the transverse trap, we measure an extremely small decay rate of the dipole mode frequency $\Gamma_d/\omega_d<0.0006$.
-Consequently, the dipole mode is precisely determined within 0.5 $\%$ or $\omega_d$=$2\pi\times$185(1)~Hz.
+To induce collective excitations in our experiment, we abruptly increase the radial trap frequency by 10$\%$ as shown in Fig.~\ref{fig1}(b).
+The sudden increase of the lattice depth induces multiple collective modes (e.g. dipole, breathing and quadrupole modes) simultaneously due to the change of gravitational sag during the excitation.
+Subsequently, collective oscillations are monitored up to 150~ms by turning off the trap at different times followed by a 8~ms time-of-flight expansion.
+Absorption images of the atomic cloud are taken by the resonant 399~nm $^1$S$_0$-$^1$P$_1$ optical transition.